The NCC is transforming LeBreton Flats into a place of national and civic pride. Learn more about the Building LeBreton project here.

-Based on public feedback, this plan envisions a place that is pedestrian- and cyclist-friendly, surrounded by lively and active parks and plazas, including the dynamic Aqueduct District, the Ottawa riverfront and a large destination park.
-A future diverse residential community will be supported by retail and employment opportunities, capitalizing on direct access to two LRT stations.
+The plan is based on public feedback and builds on the 2020 preliminary Master Concept Plan.
+It envisions a place that is pedestrian- and cyclist-friendly, surrounded by lively and active parks and plazas, including the dynamic Aqueduct District, the Ottawa riverfront and a large destination park.
+A diverse residential community will be supported by retail and employment opportunities, capitalizing on direct access to two O-Train stations.

 Master Concept Plan Strategies

-Parks and the public realm are the heart of what will make LeBreton Flats unique.
+Parks and the public realm will be the heart of what will make LeBreton Flats unique.
 Water forms the spine of the Parks and Public Realm Strategy, connecting LeBreton Flats from east to west through its heart at the Aqueduct District.
-All public realm considerations at LeBreton Flats contribute in some way to celebrating and connecting people to the Ottawa River and Nepean Inlet, as well as the historic waterworks complex and aqueducts.
-They also incorporate elements that recognize the area’s overlapping roles as a destination, as part of the nation’s capital and as a home for Ottawans.
+All public realm considerations at LeBreton Flats will contribute in some way to celebrating and connecting people to the Ottawa River and Nepean Inlet, as well as the historic waterworks complex.

 The Master Concept Plan celebrates human-powered mobility throughout its design, incorporating woonerf-style shared-street designs on all internal roads.
 By intentionally building LeBreton as a universally accessible, transit-oriented, active-mode-priority neighbourhood, the community’s design enables a fully urban lifestyle that provides for the daily needs of residents without requiring automobile travel.

 LeBreton Flats will be a thriving hub with diverse housing options, offices, shops, restaurants, services and cultural offerings.
 The land uses proposed throughout LeBreton Flats help cultivate a dynamic, mixed-use community, while remaining flexible to adapt to changing needs and opportunities.